PHart3/colimits-agda/HoTT-Agda/README.md

 This directory contains a heavily stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
 HoTT-Agda library.
 It also contains a bunch of additional auxiliary lemmas, which arose during our development of coslice colimits.
-Finally, it contains a new verification of the 2-coherence of the Suspension-Loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
+Finally, it contains a verification of the 2-coherence of the Suspension-Loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
+We prove that Suspension preserves colimits as a corollary.
 The structure of the source code is described below.

 Setup
 -----